Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/vertices.rst

    By default, the offset value of the vertices is a percentage of the edges length along which they move.
    When Even mode is active, the vertices are shifted by an absolute value.
 Flipped :kbd:`F`
-   When Flipped is ON, vertices move the same distance from adjacent vertices, instead of moving from their original position.
+   When Flipped is active, vertices move the same distance from adjacent vertices, instead of moving from their original position.
 Clamp :kbd:`Alt` or :kbd:`C`
    Toggle clamping the slide within the edge extents.